merkle-open/SitecoreBlog/docs/_posts/2021-02-09-failed-to-pull-sitecore-image-on-aks.md

 kubectl apply -f ./init/
 {% endhighlight %}

-When both pods ´mssql-init´ and ´solr-init´ are in state "Completed" you can resume the Linux node again (multiple pods might get created before that due to errors):
+When both pods ´mssql-init´ and ´solr-init´ are in state "Completed" you can resume the Linux node again (multiple pods might get created before that, due to errors):

 {% highlight powershell %}
 kubectl uncordon <Linux node name>